Dinah-Ngatia5/group4-fitness-tracking-app/README.md

  The frontend of FitSynergy is developed using the following tools and frameworks:

-- React - A popular of JavaScript library for building user interfaces, known for its component-based architecture and virtual DOM implementation which ensures efficient rendering and updates.
+- React: A popular of JavaScript library for building user interfaces, known for its component-based architecture and virtual DOM implementation which ensures efficient rendering and updates.

 - React Router: A routing library for React applications, enabling navigation between different components and handling URL matching.